Proving Tax Residency: Why You Need More Than Just Good Intentions

 For globally mobile HNWIs, these risks extend beyond finances.
 They affect lifestyle flexibility, asset structuring, and family peace of mind.
 What’s the point of freedom if it leads to uncertainty?

-Rather than living in fear of an audit or retroactively scrambling to build a timeline, the smartest individuals are adopting a proactive stance.
-This means:
+Rather than living in fear of an audit or scrambling to build a timeline retroactively, the smartest individuals are adopting a proactive stance.
+This means moving from knowing the rules to operationalising them:

 • Real-time day counting with automatic logging